Differentially Private Federated Clustering over Non-IID Data: Problem Formulation

 \subsection{Federated clustering model}

-To solve problem \eqref{eqn: cluster_prob2} under the FL network, we assume that the data matrix is partitioned and distributed over $N$ clients. i.e., $\Xb=[\Xb_1,\Xb_2,\ldots,\Xb_N]$.
+To solve problem \eqref{eqn: cluster_prob2} under the FL network, we first assume that the data matrix is partitioned and distributed over $N$ clients. i.e., $\Xb=[\Xb_1,\Xb_2,\ldots,\Xb_N]$.
 Specifically, each client $i$ owns non-overlapping data $\Xb_i\in \mathbb{R}^{m \times n_i}$, where $n_i$ is the number of data samples in client $i$ and $\sum_{i = 1}^{N} n_i = n$.
 Under the FL scenario, $N$ could be large, and the data $\Xb_1,\Xb_2,\ldots,\Xb_N$ could be unbalanced and non-i.i.d. \cite{FL_Beyond_2015,FL_Ondevice_2016}.
-Figure~\ref{fig:fed_clustering} illustrates the federated clustering framework in which a central server coordinates the $N$ clients to accomplish the clustering task.

-As seen, the matrix $\Hb$ is partitioned in the same fashion as $\Xb$, i.e., $\Hb=[\Hb_1,\Hb_2,\ldots,\Hb_N]$, as each column of $\Hb$ corresponds to a certain data sample in $\Xb$.
-Then, one can reformulate problem \eqref{eqn: cluster_prob2} as follows. where \begin{small}
+We proceed by partitioning $\Hb$ in the same fashion as $\Xb$, resulting in the form $\Hb=[\Hb_1,\Hb_2,\ldots,\Hb_N]$.
+Each column of $\Hb$ corresponds to a certain data sample in $\Xb$, while $\Wb$ is treated as shared parameters that will be uploaded to the PS for information exchange.
+The resulting framework for federated clustering is illustrated in Fig.~\ref{fig:fed_clustering}, where a central PS coordinates the $N$ clients to accomplish the clustering task.
+Then, one can reformulate problem \eqref{eqn: cluster_prob2} into the FL framework as follows. where \begin{small}

 \end{small}is the local objective function of each client $i$, and $\Ub \triangleq \oneb\oneb^\top$.

 In contrast to the vanilla FL problem which contains only one shared optimization variable, problem \eqref{eqn: Fed_cluster_prob} involves two variables: one is $\Wb$ which is the cluster centroid matrix $\Wb$ shared among clients, and the other one is $\Hb_{i}$ which is local cluster indicator matrix for $\Xb_i$ owned by client $i$.
 This apparently brings challenges in the algorithm development, especially in the presence of non-i.i.d. data.
 In parallel, as $\Wb$ is shared, there certainly exist possibilities of leaking clients' privacy in the FL process.
 Recent work~\cite{SFMF_2019} showed that the honest-but-curious server could infer clients' private data from the uploaded information in the federated matrix factorization framework.
 Consequently, it is inevitable to develop an effective and privacy-preserving FL algorithm for problem \eqref{eqn: Fed_cluster_prob}.